isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

        ...
    }

-The ``hold-reclaim-time`` specifies how many seconds after an expiration a reclaimed lease should be held in the database for reassignment to the same client.
+The ``hold-reclaimed-time`` specifies how many seconds after an expiration a reclaimed lease should be held in the database for reassignment to the same client.
 In the example given above, reclaimed leases are held for 30 minutes (1800 seconds) after their expiration.
 During this time,